stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 where $q = Q v$ and $k = K v$.
 The matrices $Q$ and $K$ transform our embeddings into specialized spaces for questions and answers.
 It's like having two different languages and learning to translate between them, rather than assuming they're the same thing.

-This approach works beautifully for retrieval augmented generation (RAG) too, as we usually care not only about similar documents, but about the relevant ones.
+This approach works beautifully for retrieval augmented generation (RAG) too, as we usually care not only about similar documents but about the relevant ones.

 But where do we get the training data?
 We can use the same AI models we're working with to generate training data.